3 easy butterfly crafts for kids to make, and a lesson in water absorption!

 Each child received a paper towel, and I set out a variety of instruments for them to transfer the coloured water to their paper towels: stir-sticks, pipettes/droppers and paint brushes.

-*If you’re using food colouring, protect your work surface vinyl table-cloth or an old towel.
+*If you’re using food colouring, protect your work surface with a vinyl table-cloth or an old towel.

 The hooligans dropped, dabbed, and tapped until their paper towels and completely covered with dots of colour.
 During this part of the process, you and your child can observe and discuss colour-mixing, absorption and saturation.

-When our paper towels were completely soaked, we placed some by the fire to dry.
+When our paper towels were completely soaked, we placed them by the fire to dry.
 You can speed up the drying process with a hairdryer too!

 For the body of your butterfly, you have a few options to choose from: